kyeah/kyeh.me/_posts/2014-12-14-elective-freedoms.md

 A major highlight of this semester was the Automated Q&A course taught by CS departmental chair Bruce Porter, one of several courses sponsored by IBM Watson amongst seven different universities.
 The results speak for themselves: a mobile 211 service backed by United Way/HHSC and slated for Austin and Texas state pilots, and an industrial technical documentation system backed and funded by Atlassian.

-With IBM Watson experts and startup moguls from the Austin tech scene providing constant feedback, criticism, and technical knowledge regarding consumer applications, business plans, effective marketing and execution, and the Watson system, the class evolved into an unexpected crash course on building certified UT startups.
+With IBM Watson experts and startup moguls from the Austin tech scene providing constant feedback, criticism, and technical knowledge regarding consumer applications, business plans, effective marketing and execution strategies, and Watson system insights, the class evolved into an unexpected crash course on building certified UT startups.

 <h3-dark style="color: #DB6837">Wireless Networking</h3-dark>